High-intensity Voronoi percolation on manifolds

 Let $(M,g)$ be a connected, complete, non-compact, $d$-dimensional Riemannian manifold and let $\dm$ and $\mu_{M}$ be the associated distance function and volume measure, respectively.
 Given $\lambda>0$, let $\eta_{\lambda}$ be a Poisson point process with intensity $\lambda\mu_{M}$ on $M$, and consider the associated Voronoi tessellation whose cells are defined as

+Note that this indeed defines a partition of $M$ since $\eta_\lambda$ is a.s.\ a locally finite set (i.e., $\eta_\lambda\cap B$ is finite for any bounded $B\subset M$).
 Under mild additional conditions on $M$, these cells are all compact almost surely (see Appendix~\ref{app:bounded cells} for a proof).
 In Voronoi percolation, given $p\in[0,1]$, we independently color each cell white or black with probabilities $p$ and $1-p$, respectively.
-We are then interested in understanding the connected components (or clusters) of the random set corresponding to the union of the white cells, i.e.
+We are then interested in understanding the connected components (or clusters) of the random set corresponding to the union of the white cells, i.e.,

 Let $\pazocal{N}_{M}(\lambda,p)$ be the number of infinite (i.e., unbounded) clusters of $\pazocal{V}_{M}(\lambda,p)$.
 The critical parameter for the emergence of an infinite cluster is defined as